Agency monitoring

 Questions this scan can answer

-Can agencies use SiteLeak without a sales call?
+Can agencies use SiteLeak without booking a meeting?

 Yes.
-The product path stays self-serve: scan, report, monitoring, dashboard, billing, and cancellation.
+The product path stays simple: scan, report, monitoring, dashboard, billing, and cancellation.

 Does SiteLeak white-label reports?

-Agency and white-label workflows can exist later, but the launch product should stay focused on self-serve scan, report, and monitoring value.
+Agency and white-label workflows can exist, but the core product should stay focused on scan, report, and monitoring value.

 Does SiteLeak fix client websites automatically?

-No. It reports evidence and repair notes.
+No. It reports what it found and gives repair notes.
 The agency, client, or site editor decides and performs the fix.